-See page 29 for a reconciliation of 2008 reported and pro forma sales and adjusted EPS.
+See page 35 for a reconciliation of 2008 reported and pro forma sales and reported and pro forma adjusted EPS.

 Equity Incentives-Total Equity Program

 In 2008, we employed two forms of equity incentives granted under the 2002 Lilly Stock Plan: performance awards and shareholder value awards.
 These incentives ensure that our leaders are properly focused on long-term shareholder value.